-System, enclosure, or expansion unit Adapter Mixing rules 58/88 PCIe storage enclosure PCIe2 (3.1 GB Cache RAID SAS Enclosure 6 Gb x8) This enclosure is a 1-unit (1U) high I/O drawer that provides 30 hot-swap SSD bays and a pair of integrated SAS controllers.
+System, enclosure, or expansion unit Adapter Mixing rules System, enclosure, or expansion unit ED/R1 PCIe storage enclosure Adapter PCIe2 (3.1 GB Cache RAID SAS Enclosure 6 Gb x8) This enclosure is a 1-unit (1U) high I/O drawer that provides 30 hot-swap SSD bays and a pair of integrated SAS controllers.
 The SAS controllers provide large write cache and enhanced performance.
 The EXP30 does not support HDDs.
-A maximum of 30 SSDs are supported in this disk drive enclosure. • The EXP30 can be configured as follows: One set of 30 bays and the set is owned by both controllers that are working together.
-Two logical sets and each of the two controllers owns one of the logical sets. • The EXP30 is attached to the system by a PCIe x8 cable that is installed at the GX ++ slot in the system. • The system supports connection of the 58/87 disk drive enclosure through the external SAS ports by using FC 5913, ESA1, or ESA2. • The system supports only the HDD in the 58/87 disk drive enclosure when this enclosure is configured as one set of 24 bays (mode 1).
+A maximum of 30 SSDs are supported in this disk drive enclosure.
+The EXP30 can be configured as follows: One set of 30 bays and the set is owned by both controllers that are working together.
+Two logical sets and each of the Two logical sets and each of the two controllers owns one of the logical sets. • The EXP30 is attached to the system by a PCIe x8 cable that is installed at the GX ++ slot in the system.